kylln20/WRO_FE_2023-24/README.md

 After the eighth turn has been counted by seeing a wall or a pillar, we check whether a three-point turn is required.
 This is done by checking whether there was a pillar directly in front of the car at the start of the program and the area of the pillar detected during the 8th turn.

-We determine if there was a pillar in front of the car in the starting section by seeing if the maximum pillar area we detected before the first turn is larger than a certain threshold or if two pillars of a single color were detected before the first turn.
+We determine if there was a pillar in front of the car in the starting section by seeing if the maximum pillar area we detected before the first turn is larger than a certain threshold or if two pillars of a single colour were detected before the first turn.

 ```py
 if orange line detected and turn direction == right or blue line detected and turn direction == left